repassyl/lab/README.md

 # Jupter Lab

-Run a Jupyter Lab in Docker container.
+Runs a Jupyter Lab in Docker container.

 ## Example 1